awslabs/sagemaker-debugger/docs/tensorflow.md

 ---

-## Hook API
+## Examples

-We have three Hooks for different aspects of
+We have three Hooks for different interfaces of TensorFlow.
+The following is needed to enable SageMaker Debugger on non Zero Script Change supported containers.
+Refer [SageMaker training](sagemaker.md) on how to use the Zero Script Change experience.

 ## tf.keras
 ### Example